How Guns N’ Roses Kissed Their Past Goodbye on ‘Yesterdays’

 "Yesterdays" retroactively took on a newfound poignance after Arkeen died of a drug overdose in 1997.
 Slash memorialized his friend in his 2007 memoir, saying that "as things got crazier for us, West became the only thing like a friend that our band had in the world.
 He was the only one that always came through when any of us needed anything; for a long time he literally was the only one we could trust."

-By the time Guns N' Roses released "Yesterdays" as a single in October 1992, they were neck-deep in controversy and fighting for their sanity (and in some cases, their lives) as they criss-crossed the world on the seemingly endless Use Your Illusion Tour.
+By the time Guns N' Roses released "Yesterdays" as a single on Nov.
+9, 1992, they were neck-deep in controversy and fighting for their sanity (and in some cases, their lives) as they criss-crossed the world on the seemingly endless Use Your Illusion Tour.
 The former street urchins had become the biggest rock band on the planet, and the halcyon days of jamming in clubs as the Drunk Fux probably felt a lifetime away.

 Guns N' Roses had no choice but to plow ahead toward an uncertain, increasingly chaotic future.
 As Rose put it so succinctly in "Yesterdays," "I ain't got time to reminisce old novelties."